spatialos/UnrealGDK/SpatialGDK/Documentation/content/workers/offloading-concept.md

 # Overview

-Offloading is the new architecture that the SpatialOS GDK for Unreal provides to allocate the authority of specific Actor groups from the main Unreal server-worker instance to a different server-worker instance.
+Offloading is the new architecture that the SpatialOS GDK for Unreal provides to allocate the authority of specific [Actor groups]({{urlRoot}}/content/glossary#actor-groups) from the main Unreal server-worker instance to a different server-worker instance.
 By using offloading, you can save the resources of the main Unreal server-worker instance when you want to build richer game features.

 In Unreal’s native single-server architecture, the server runs many of the major game systems such as physics simulation, AI decision-making, and navigation.
 It also processes and validates input from game clients.
 Using the GDK allows you to execute latency-tolerant systems on a separate server-worker instance.

-You can think of _offloading_ as splitting up computationally-heavy systems to run on separate server-worker instances.
+You can think of _offloading_ as splitting up computationally heavy systems to run on separate server-worker instances.
 As a result, some CPU-intensive game systems that cannot easily use multithreading with the Unreal’s native architecture are no longer limited by the processing power of a single server.
 In addition, not all input from game clients needs to be processed by the same server-worker instance.

 > **Note**: Offloading increases CPU resources at the cost of bandwidth.
 If you want more interaction between the offloaded server-worker instance and the main server-worker instance, the cost of bandwidth and the CPU consumption on communication between them increases.
 Therefore, when you design your game feature using offloading, consider having Actors on each server that don't need to frequently communicate across server boundaries.